amacgregor/allanmacgregor/src/pages/articles/2020-11-02---circuit-breaker-pattern-in-elixir/index.md

 Most of the magic is happening on the `open_circuit` function which is doing two things:

-- First, we schedule a message to set our circuit breaker state to `half_open` after our specificed delay
+- First, we schedule a message to set our circuit breaker state to `half_open` after our specified delay
 - Second, we return a new state setting the circuit breaker fully `open`

-After **8000 miliseconds**, the circuit breaker now on open state will receive our scheduled message and change the state to half open.
+After **8000 milliseconds**, the circuit breaker now on open state will receive our scheduled message and change the state to **half_open**.

-Finally, during **half_open** state, we will try to make the calls to the api endpoint and in case of failure we will swich automatically back to fully **open** and try again.
+Finally, during **half_open** state, we will try to make the calls to the api endpoint and in case of failure, we will switch automatically back to fully **open** and try again.

 ## Conclusions

 **Circuit Breakers** are a valuable pattern to have in our arsenal, as they can help increase system stability and have a more reliable way to handle errors with remote services.

-This example just scratched the surface of what you can do with circuit breakers, there is plenty of opportunities to expland this pattern furtner, e.g.
+This example just scratched the surface of what you can do with circuit breakers, there is plenty of opportunities to expand this pattern further, e.g.

 - Improve the logic for tripping the breaker by also looking at the type of errors, and frequency.
 - Add Monitoring and logging once the circuit breaker changes state
 - Fallback to a secondary service or cache layer before returning failure.

-Finally, as with any pattern is important to keep in mind the use case and decided if this kind of behaviour is desired.
+Finally, as with any pattern is important to keep in mind the use case and decided if this kind of behavior is desired.

 The full code for this example can be found in [circuit_breaker_example](https://github.com/amacgregor/circuit_breaker_example)